 New Options for People Seeking a Donor Match

-The Fred Hutchinson Transplant Program at Seattle Cancer Care Alliance (SCCA) provides an opportunity for nearly anyone to receive a bone marrow transplant—even without a matched donor—using haploidentical and cord blood transplants.
+The Fred Hutch Bone Marrow Transplant Program at Seattle Cancer Care Alliance (SCCA) provides an opportunity for nearly anyone to receive a bone marrow transplant—even without an optimally HLA-matched donor—using minimally mismatched, haploidentical, and cord blood transplants.

 “We can do transplants for just about everybody, and we have several ways of getting there,” said Paul J. Martin, MD, a medical oncologist who specializes is treating patients with bone marrow transplantation at SCCA.

 Transplants with Matched Unrelated Donors

 At one time, only 30 percent of those who needed a transplant could find a suitable match (based on HLA typing)—because they had a matched sibling available to donate.
 That left 70 percent with no chance at a transplant at all.

 Over time, advances in the field allowed another 30 to 35 percent to find a match among unrelated donors.
-This option has its roots at Fred Hutchinson Cancer Research Center, the first place to have an unrelated donor program—a list of about 200 people, including Hutch employees, willing to donate to a stranger.
+This option has its roots at the Hutch, the first place to have an unrelated donor program—a list of about 200 people, including Hutch employees, willing to donate to a stranger.
 That program eventually developed into the National Marrow Donor Program.
-Its Be The Match Registry, the largest and most diverse marrow registry, now has more than 20 million potential donors.
+Its Be The Match Registry, the largest and most diverse marrow registry, now has more than 10.5 million potential donors.
 By partnering with other registries, Be The Match gives doctors and patients access to a total of more than 22.5 million donors around the world.

-Even when patients expand the search outside their family to all registered donors worldwide, it can be difficult to find a match.
+Even when patients expand the search outside their family to all registered donors worldwide, it can be difficult to find a suitable match.
 Until recently, about 35 to 40 percent of people who needed a transplant still had no match.
 It was a problem in need of a major solution, and researchers went to work.

 Today, there are two additional sources of donor cells available: haploidentical (half-matched) family members and cord blood.